selwynpolit/d9book/book/blocks.md

 You often need to query some data from Drupal and display it in a block.

-Here is a simple block that loads all published content of type "page" and renders the titles.
+Here is a simple block that loads all published content of type 'page' and renders the titles.
 You could sort them by creation date by adding this to the `$query` variable: `->sort('created' , 'DESC');`

 ```php
 namespace Drupal\opinions_module\Plugin\Block;